Variables

 A variable is a name given to a memory location.
 It is the basic unit of storage in a program.

-- A variable is only a name given to a memory location.
-All the operations done on the variable affect that memory location.
+- A variable is just a name for a memory location — operations on the variable affect that memory location.

 - In Java, all variables must be declared before use.